 South Cornwall · TR10

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Penryn, that work is shaped by the place itself — Penryn is the medieval town at the head of the Carrick Roads, older than Falmouth and now part of its commuter belt, with the Falmouth University campus on its outskirts, with a building stock that leans toward medieval and Georgian townhouses and Victorian terraces.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Penryn sits in South Cornwall, and that geography ends up in the drawings — Penryn is the medieval town at the head of the Carrick Roads, older than Falmouth and now part of its commuter belt, with the Falmouth University campus on its outskirts, with a building stock that leans toward Edwardian semis on the hillside and modern student-oriented HMOs.

 • Conservation Area